30 Things To Do in Natchez, Mississippi

 - Pick some cotton and learn about plantation life at Frogmore Cotton Plantation in nearby Ferriday, Louisiana.

 - Great balls of fire!
 Visit the Jerry Lee Lewis Museum in nearby Ferriday, Louisiana.
-Tell his sister, Frankie Jean, that we say hello!
+NOW CLOSED.

 - Tour some of the beautiful, massive, extravagant antebellum homes of Natchez.
 We can recommend Stanton Hall, Rosalie, and Longwood.